 Ruth’s artwork for ROCLA – Three Leaf Sculpture

 Ruth Moilliet was inspired by the wealth of local flora and the many insects that feed and pollinate these flowers aiding the biodiversity of our local area for her commission for the ROCLA Art Project.
-The three-leaf structure will portray different stages of growth and form: one still unfurling, another reaching out and creating a canopy and a third growing high into the sky at 4 metres.
-Each leaf will have swathes of flower forms cut out of them.
-Attached to the upper sections of the leaves will be coloured insects and smaller flower parts adding further detail and vibrancy to the work.
-The leaves range in height from 3m to 4m with the lowest point being 2.5m and will be placed so that residents can move round them and enjoy the finer details and silhouettes created by the cut-outs against the sky. .
-At the Display last summer this was voted one of the most popular ideas to be commission for the ROCLA Art Project.
+The three-leaf structure portrays different stages of growth and form: one still unfurling, another reaching out and creating a canopy and a third growing high into the sky at 4 metres.
+Each leaf has swathes of flower forms cut out of them.
+Attached to the upper sections of the leaves are coloured insects and smaller flower parts adding further detail and vibrancy to the work.
+The leaves range in height and are placed so that residents can move round them and enjoy the finer details and silhouettes created by the cut-outs against the sky.